NZ Blood Service is the only provider of blood products to hospitals in New Zealand.

 Our Medical Officer will need to review your condition.
 You may be able to donate and if so, will be able to give frequent donations at 1-4 week intervals to bring your iron overload under control.

-Please discuss with our Medical Officer.
+Please contact your nearest donor centre and ask to speak with one of our Medical Officers.
 You should obtain a referral note from your General Practitioner that provides information about the diagnosis, liver function tests and your current iron status, to assist the review.

 If your piles / haemorrhoids are not causing symptoms or produce symptoms infrequently, you may donate.